ddavef/retouched/setup.md

 At least on PC, it can be done by editing the hosts file.

+**Alternatively, try the modified version of the app on the archive which connects to 192.168.1.115 instead.**
+**Change your computer's IP address to 192.168.1.115, restart and run the server.**

 **Note: If you can redirect the domains from your router, you do not need to do the following steps.**

 ### On your computer, edit the hosts file as administrator: